-Tennis has seen several stars over the years and handing them nicknames isn’t something new.
+Tennis has seen several stars over the years and handing players nicknames isn’t something new.

 Sachin Tendulkar is called the ‘Master Blaster’ in cricket, and you don’t need an explanation for why that was given.